 The model simulation has basically two phases.
 The first is the spinup simulation (in other words self-initialization, or equilibrium run), which starts with very low initial level of soil carbon and nitrogen, and runs until a steady state is reached with the climate in order to estimate the initial values of the state variables (mostly soil carbon and nitrogen pools including recalcitrant soil organic matter, the latter is being the primary source of nitrogen mineralization in the model; Thornton, 2000).
+The spinup phase consists of a number of "meteorological cycles" (the length of a cycle is determined by the number of simulation years set in the TIME_DEFINE section of the INI file; see below).
+The model examines the changes of soil and total carbon content of the ecosystem between these meteorological cycles.
+If the change is smaller than a pre-defined limit (a constant defined within the source code of Biome-BGCMuSo) the spinup phase ends.
 The second phase, the normal simulation uses the results of the spinup simulation as initial values for the carbon and nitrogen pools.
 This simulation is performed for a given, predetermined time period.

 The usual strategy for CO_2 and N-deposition control is to use constant (preindustrial) values during the spinup phase, then use annually varying CO_2 and N-deposition for the entire normal simulation (representative to present day conditions).
-However, this logic can lead to undesired transient behavior during the first few simulation years of the normal run as the user may introduce a sharp change for the CO_2 and/or N-dep data (both are important drivers of plant growth).
+However, this logic can lead to undesired transient behaviour during the first few simulation years of the normal run as the user may introduce a sharp change for the CO_2 and/or N-dep data (both are important drivers of plant growth).